ms-jpq/vim.conf/README.md

 Protocols succeed when ossified, implementations fail.

-Nvim is the platform, not your app.
+Nvim & ecosystem is the platform, not your app.

 Total inversion of control, impossible for thirdparty to import own code.
 Therefore prevention of being tied down